AdobeDocs/experience-manager-core-components.en/help/adaptive-forms/components/tabs-on-top.md

 ## Configure Dialog {#configure-dialog}

 You can easily customize your tabs on top experience for visitors with the Configure Dialog.
-You can also define tabs on top options with ease for a seamless user experience.
+You can also define Tabs on top options with ease for a seamless user experience.

 ## Design Dialog {#design-dialog}

+The Design Dialog lets template creators control how things are displayed by default.
+For the Adaptive Forms Accordion component, you can set the following:

+* The core components that a form creator can add to the accordion in the Adaptive Forms editor
+* Simple names for styles (CSS classes) which can be applied in the properties dialog of Tabs on top component in the Adaptive Forms editor.

+This helps make the process of creating and customizing forms more straightforward and efficient.

+### Allowed Components Tab {#allowed-components-tab}

+The **Allowed Components** tab allows template editor to set the components that can be added as items to the panels in the Tabs on top component in the Adaptive Forms editor.

+### Styles Tab {#styles-tab}

+The Design Dialog is used to define and manage CSS styles for a component.
+The Adaptive Forms Tabs on top Core Component supports the AEM [Style System](/help/get-started/authoring.md#component-styling).

+**Default CSS Classes**: You can provide a default CSS class for the Adaptive Forms Tabs on top Core Component.

+**Allowed Styles**: You can define styles by providing a name and the CSS class that represents the style.
+For example, you can create a style named "bold text" and provide the CSS class "font-weight: bold".
+You can use or apply these styles to an Adaptive Form in Adaptive Forms editor.
+To apply a style, in Adaptive Forms editor, select the component you want to apply the style to, navigate to the properties dialog, and select the desired style from the **Styles** drop-down list.
+If you need to update or modify the styles, simply return to the Design Dialog, update the styles in the styles tab, and save the changes.